spolanski/blog/_posts/2017-05-01-A-word-about-skateboarding.md

   creditlink:
 ---

-Skateboarding was one of my favourite sports when I was younger.
-It has changed my life so much that I even wrote a Bachelors Thesis about it.
-In this thesis, I tried to analyse what is happening with a skateboard deck when a skater lands on it.
-Looking back in time, I feel that picking this particular topic was a really good move.
-I was at the very beginning of the simulation learning curve and each tiny step towards my goal took ages.
-However, having practical experience in skateboarding helped me more than I would have imagined.
-First of all, I knew where the skateboard usually breaks so it was easier to understand the results.
-Secondly, I felt like I was contributing somehow to the development of skateboarding and that gave me a lot of satisfaction.
+In my life I had so many hobbies that it would be hard to count them.
+Skateboarding was definitely the one which I remember the most and it is still my favourite sport.
+It has fascinated me so much that I wrote my Bachelors Thesis about it.
+In this thesis, I did a computer simulation of a skater landing on a skateboard.
+That was especially interesting for me as I could have done an experiment on a skateboard without physically destroying it.

+The disserartion was split into the three stages and the complexity of the model was increasing throughout them.
+In this blog, I will try to describe the process of model creation without getting into details.
+By details, I mean not providing any complicated equations, terms and all bunch of things which may scare a person who has no knowledge of simulations.

-The simulation of skateboard is such a nice example of situation when hobby meets engineering that I decided to present it in my first blog.
-Unfortunately, I cannot use the model I built for Bachelors Thesis purposes as it was created in software that I currently don't have access to.
-I created new one in Abaqus Student version which is available free of charge to students, educators, and researchers for personal and educational use - I believe the educational blog fits well to these requirements.
+Before I moved further, I have to admit that for purpose of this article, I recreated the models in Abaqus Student version.
+The software is available free of charge to students, educators, and researchers for personal and educational use - I believe the educational blog fits well to these requirements.

-## Rectangular specimen experiment
+## Simple specimen experiment

-When I started to build the numerical model for thesis purposes, I knew that a skateboard deck is a lamina made from Canadian Maple (usually 7-9 plies).
-I was not in comfortable situation because I had not analysed that kind of material before.
-For that reason, I decided to build a very simple model which allowed me to understand a material behaviour.
-Luckily, I found at home an old skateboard - that gave me the opportunity to make physical tests on real piece of lamina.
-The photo was taken during the test performed in professional laboratory built from a home gym set :-) .
+Analysis of a skateboard is not an easy task due to its' complicated geometry and unusual material used to built the deck.
+Traditionally, manufacturers are using a composite material made from Canadian Maple layers, usually 7-9 plies.
+I decided to build a very simple plate model on computer to understand this composite behaviour.
+Luckily, at home I found an old skateboard from which I cut an analogue real sample.
+After that, I utilised it in a bending test performed in the professional laboratory built from a home gym set :-) .

 {% capture imagesrc %}00_skate/testing_station.jpg{% endcapture %}
 {% capture imagetitle %}Testing station{% endcapture %}